thephpleague/route/README.md

 ## Todo

 - Add knowledge of variadic uri wildcard arguments to `MethodArgumentStrategy`.
-(Blocked by changes to Di).
+(Blocked by changes to Container).

 ## Testing